 A EUROPEAN-INSPIRED CHALET

 The property selected was a 5.2-acre heavily wooded lot with fir trees, aspens and dense thickets of chokecherry and other brush.
 It was apparent from the beginning that, regardless of the clients’ program, the sweeping panoramic view needed to be brought into the design.
 Initially, it was very difficult to get the full breadth of view from any one place; however, there were places to peek out to the lower Snake River Valley and nearby Munger Mountain.
-These incredible vistas set the stage in Chris Moulder’s mind.
+This was the leading inspiration for Chris Moulder.

 The main level provides all essential living amenities: laundry, kitchen, pantry, dining, living, main entry and master suite.
 The lower level, or garden level, has all necessary mechanical and storage, as well as two bedrooms suites and a common TV space that leads out to a ground-level patio and fire pit.

 Our clients further inspired the design by allowing a study loft where they can work remotely.
 This loft is placed at the high point of the main living space.
 A sculptural steel and wood staircase set in front of a glass wall leads to the loft from the living area, anchoring the room.

 The sweeping panoramic views suggested a gently curved glass wall which enhances the living and dining experiences.
 This wall begins in the dining room and continues through the master bedroom, creating this eastern facing bank of windows and providing an amazing framework of living art across the valley to distant mountain peaks as the seasons unfold.